dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 > The _docker_ **_stop_** commands issues the **SIGTERM** signal, whereas the _docker_ **_kill_** commands sends the **SIGKILL** signal

 SIGTERM and SIGKILL are Linux signals used to denote the occurrence of an event to processes.
-The key thing to understand is that SIGTERM is a tamer operation that SIGKILL.
-Stop command causes the container processes to be terminated gratefully (gives the process in the container few seconds to close properly) unlike the the kill command that ends it immediately.
+The key thing to understand is that SIGTERM is a tamer operation than SIGKILL.
+The stop command causes the container processes to be terminated gratefully (gives the process in the container few seconds to close properly) unlike the kill command that ends it immediately.

-For normal day to day Docker usage it is also better to stick to the "container stop" command unless there is some special reason to use the kill command.
+For normal day-to-day Docker usage, it is also better to stick to the "container stop" command unless there is some special reason to use the kill command.
 I have attached references on this topic which can be refereed for additional details.

 ### Containers Logs

 Some Docker Containers have logging enabled for easy debugging and finding errors that could have occurred using the lifetime of the container.
-These logs can he accessed using the "container logs" command.
+These logs can be accessed using the "container logs" command.

 ```
 docker container logs <container-name>